Is Wireless Audio Better Than Wired?

 Luckily you have some choices when it comes to setting up wireless audio.
 There are two primary ways: WiFi and Bluetooth.
 You might be asking yourself, "What's the difference?"
 Well, a lot in fact.

-WiFi Audio: How It Works
+Wi-Fi Audio: How it Works

 WiFi Audio is simple in the way that it connects to your wireless network, hence the "WiFi" designation.
 However, it can be more complicated to set up than a Bluetooth connection.
 Typical WiFi audio setups start at the source: either a computer or media server which is then connected to the network.
 A music streaming device is then also connected via the wireless network and then connected to your output.
 Most streaming devices are controlled by tablet or mobile via a proprietary application (app).